akapiyushrai/Text-to-speech/README.md

 # Text-to-speech
-A Responsive text-to-speech Web Application  by using HTML , CSS , and JS https://akapiyushrai.github.io/Text-to-speech/
+A Responsive text-to-speech Web Application  by using HTML , CSS , and JS this will update soon https://akapiyushrai.github.io/Text-to-speech/